General Terms and Conditions

-These Terms and Conditions contain important information which you should read carefully as they explain our obligations to you and your obligations to us as a customer of State Bank of India.
+These Terms and Conditions contain important information which you should read carefully as they explain our obligations to you and your obligations to us as a customer of State Bank of India (UK) Limited.

 The Terms and Conditions are divided into two Parts.
 The first Part called "General Terms and Conditions" sets out the general terms and conditions which apply to any Account you hold with us.
 The second Part called "Specific Terms and Conditions" contains Account specific information which relates to particular Accounts which you have with us or services which you use.
-You will also be provided with "Specific Terms and Conditions" relating to your Account upon opening an Account with us.
-You should also check our Website for further terms and for our Tariff of Charges, which apply to your dealings with us, as these also form part of our contract with you.
+You will also be provided with further "Specific Terms and Conditions" relating to your Account upon opening an Account with us.
+You should also check our Website for further information and our Tariff of Charges and our Cut-Off Time Leaflet which apply to your dealings with us, as these also, form part of our contract with you.
 You should read all these Terms and Conditions carefully and keep them in a safe place for future reference, as they form a legal contract between you and us.

 We can provide you with additional or up to date copies of these Terms and Conditions (and any other documents which form part of the contract between you and us) upon request.
 You can also access our up to date Terms and Conditions on our Website.